rixw/strapi-utils/packages/strapi-provider-search-algolia/README.md

-# Strapi plugin algolia-provider
+# Strapi search plugin Algolia provider

-A quick description of algolia-provider.
+This is a Typescript rewrite with minor enhancements of the [strapi-provider-search-algolia](https://mattie-bundle.mattiebelt.com/) plugin.